governance-game/governance-game/standard-for-public-code-assessment.md

 The codebase MUST be findable using a search engine by codebase name. | yes |
 The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding. | yes |
 Maintainers SHOULD submit the codebase to relevant software catalogs. |  |
-The codebase SHOULD have a website which describes the problem the codebase solves using the preferred jargon of different potential users of the codebase (including technologists, policy experts and managers). |  |
+The codebase SHOULD have a website which describes the problem the codebase solves using the preferred jargon of different potential users of the codebase (including technologists, policy experts and managers). | yes |
 The codebase SHOULD have a unique and persistent identifier where the entry mentions the major contributors, [repository](https://standard.publiccode.net/glossary.html#repository) location and website. |  |
-The codebase SHOULD include a machine-readable metadata description, for example in a [publiccode.yml](https://github.com/publiccodeyml/publiccode.yml) file. |  |
+The codebase SHOULD include a machine-readable metadata description, for example in a [publiccode.yml](https://github.com/publiccodeyml/publiccode.yml) file. | yes |
 A dedicated domain name for the codebase is OPTIONAL. |  |
 Regular presentations at conferences by the community are OPTIONAL. |  |